MahtoSujeet/.dotfiles/README.md

 # My Linux Environment Dotfiles

 ## My terminal config.
 It incudes ZSH and Neovim.

+### Prerequisites
+1. Make sure to clone this repo in `$HOME` directory.
-Note: This config assumes you are using `zypper` package manager.
+1. This config assumes you are using `pacman` package manager.
 To use other package manager (such as apt), make changes in `install.sh` accordingly.
 No other changes it required.